potluridheeraj/potluridheeraj.github.io/pages/consul/consul_prerequisites.md

 ```

-## prerequisite configuration for consul
+## Prerequisite configuration for consul

 ```shell
 #######################